 A Word of Caution About Romanization

 If you only intend on learning one or two words in Korean, then you can get away with just reading the romanization of Korean words.
-However, if you want to go deeper, then the first step is to learn the Korean alphabet, known as Hangul.
+However, if you want to go deeper, the first step is to learn the Korean alphabet, which is known as Hangul.
 This will help you understand the structure of the language and notice patterns, as well as improve your pronunciation and reading.

 Take our full Korean course to get all the help you need while studying the Korean language.
 This will help you move from just knowing a few words and phrases to being able to converse in the language.

 Now that you know how to say “What are you doing?” in Korean use this phrase to start conversations with your Korean friends!